Scan (company)

 Scan is a mobile app development company headquartered in Provo, Utah, United States.
 The company was founded in January 2011 by Garrett Gee together with his college friends Ben Turley and Kirk Ouimet.
-The company, owned and operated by Scan, Inc, was acquired by Snapchat in 2014.
+The company, owned and operated by Scan, Inc, was acquired by Snapchat in 2014 for $54 million.

 Overview

 Scan builds products and services related to 'scannable' items such as QR codes.

 Scan's products consist of mobile applications that consumers use for reading a variety of physical codes such as QR codes, NFC, and machine-recognizable images (Computer Vision).
 Scan's website allows for the creation of QR codes as well as targeted codes that link to web destinations such as social network profiles, websites, and Scan-hosted personal pages.

 As of June 2013, Scan had raised $1.7M in seed investment from Google Ventures, The Social+Capital Partnership, Ludlow Ventures, Naval Ravikant, Troy Carter, Shervin Pishevar, Charles River Ventures, and Vikas Gupta.

 The company launched its iOS application in February 2011 and had received over 1 million installs three months later.
 After a year and a half, the application had been downloaded 10 million times.
 As of December 2012, Scan reported 25 million downloads on the iOS and Android platforms.
 In 2014 Scan was purchased by Snapchat for $54 million and the Scan app developed into Snapcode.